Start Here select your interest here

-- Lo'au University's philosophy is 'education for thinking' rather than 'education for knowledge' by Socrates and Aristotle's 'man is a rational animal'.
+- Lo'au University's philosophy is 'education for thinking', an extension and revival of 'education for knowledge' by Socrates and Aristotle's 'man is a rational animal'.

 - Lo'au University offers scholarships, financial assistance and more of approx $10 miilions per year to students from the Moanan islands and different parts of the world.

 (Taumafa Kava Ceremony in the Coronation of King George Tupou V in 2008 at Pangai Lahi, Pangai Oval, beside the Palace at Kolofo'ou in the capital of Nuku'alofa)